 Only about 10 percent gets treatment.
 By looking for help, you’re already ahead of the pack.

-Now that you’ve decided to get help for your substance abuse, you need to find the best treatment for you.
-Some people benefit from a 12-step program, such as Alcoholics Anonymous or Narcotics Anonymous.
+Now that you’ve decided to get help for your substance use disorder, you need to find the best treatment for you.
+Some people benefit from a step by step rehab program, such as Alcoholics Anonymous or Narcotics Anonymous.
 But they’re not for everyone, and they’re usually not enough on their own.
 You might want to consider non-12-step treatment programs.

-Twelve-step facilitation isn’t a treatment for substance abuse, nor does it claim to be, although it is sometimes mistaken for one.
-The purpose is to spend time with other people who also are substance abusers, share their stories of relapse and triumph, and act as peer pressure reinforcement or support and “work” the 12 steps.
-It’s a fellowship, a gathering of fellow substance abusers, none of whom are there as therapists or doctors even if they hold those professions.
+Twelve-step facilitation isn’t a treatment for substance use disorder, nor does it claim to be, although it is sometimes mistaken for one.
+The purpose is to spend time with other people who also are substance use disorderrs, share their stories of relapse and triumph, and act as peer pressure reinforcement or support and “work” the 12 steps.
+It’s a fellowship, a gathering of fellow substance use disorderrs, none of whom are there as therapists or doctors even if they hold those professions.
 Twelve-step facilitation or something similar is often a useful adjunct to recovery.

-Some people dislike parts of the 12-step program.
-For one, traditional 12-step programs are quasi-religious.
-At least half of the 12 steps reference God, although some programs use a euphemism such as “higher power.”
+Some people dislike parts of this stepped program.
+For one, 12-step programs are quasi-religious.
+At least half of the steps reference God, although some programs use a euphemism such as “higher power.”
 Atheists and non-Christians aren’t excluded.
 But if you’re not religious, or believe in keeping faith private, or if your religious experience is part of the source of your problem, you might not be comfortable with the 12 steps.

-Others dislike the rigidness of the 12 steps, which participants must complete and complete in order.
-The steps also rely heavily on asking for forgiveness and the strength to change rather than emphasizing personal responsibility and evidence-based substance abuse treatments.
+Others dislike the rigidness of the steps, which participants must complete and complete in order.
+The steps also rely heavily on asking for forgiveness and the strength to change rather than emphasizing personal responsibility and evidence-based substance use disorder treatments.

-Broadly speaking, any rehab that doesn’t use the 12 steps is a non-12-step rehab, even faith-based rehabs.
-Many rehab centers in California offer multiple treatment options, including 12-step and non-12-step rehab, which they tailor to each individual.
+Broadly speaking, any rehab that doesn’t use the 12 steps is a non twelve step treatment programs, even faith-based rehabs.
+Many rehab centers in California offer multiple treatment options which tailor to each individual and their specific needs.
 They also offer treatment for dual diagnosis, a condition that includes two co-occurring problems that may be interrelated and requires treatment for each problem.

 - Detox:.
 Before you can get well, you must cleanse your body of the problem substances.
 Sometimes it’s not safe to quit cold turkey.
 Medical professionals may need to gradually reduce alcohol and some drugs to prevent life-threatening withdrawal pains.
 It may even be necessary to substitute a weaker, less addictive substance – such as methadone or buprenorphine – during a transition period.
 Any drug or alcohol detox program will occur in our properly equipped medical facility.